Alpentech Resume - 40th Year Qualifications

 2009-10 Alta Railway engineering feasibility, Envision Utah, Salt Lake City, UT

-2009-10 Independence Resort, research, planning, engineering, UT
+2009-10 Independence Resort, research, mountain planning-engineering, UT

-2007-10 Black Bear Resort, 5000 acre resort planning/ engineering, Paris, ID
+2007-10 Black Bear Resort, 5000-acre resort planning-engineering, Paris, ID

-2006-09 Soldado, Las Leñas, expansion plan, VLL, w/ HMA, Argentina
+2006-09 Las Leñas, high-alt. ski development plan, VLL, w/ HMA, Argentina

 2009 Qiaoshan ski area project review, undisclosed, Hebei, China,

-2008/09 Huatian Zhangbei, Xiannadu master plan, w/ Dunn+Kiley, Hebei, China
+2008/09 Huatian Zhangbei, Xiannadu master plan, w/ Dunn+Kiley, Hebei, CN

 2006-08 Liberty University, Mountain Recreation Master Plan, Lynchburg, VA